DonPancho-drd/SummerSchool_DigitalDesign/README.md

 # Project breakdown

-In this repository you can find schemes of mosfets made in program LTSpice.
-To see files .asc/.asy/.plt you need to first install LTSpice.
+In this repository, you can find MOSFET circuit designs created using LTspice.
+To view the .asc, .asy, or .plt files, you must first install LTspice.

-- There was a brief reserch of MOSFETs (in directory /initial)
-- Realisation of seqential and combinational logic in /seq and in /comb.
-Here you will find useful logic gates, there symbols
-- In /test i checked that schemes worked correctly(not all of them is represented in this repository)
+## Repository Structure

+### `/initial`
+MOSFET characteristics research and behavioral analysis

+### `/seq` and `/comb`
+- Sequential and combinational logic circuits
+- Commonly used logic gates with schematic symbols

+### `/test`
+Circuit functionality verification tests
+*(Note: Not all test files are included in this repository)*

+### `/rom`
-- /rom consists of idealised model of rom for LTspice
+Idealized ROM model for LTspice simulations

-- in /fadder you will find 1bit full adders if defferent sort, which work i verified using scripts in /verify
-- There is a simple realisation of Program Counter (4-bit register, rom 16x8, 4-bit adder for increment, 4 multiplexers with control signal "branch")
+### `/fadder` and '/verify'
+Various 1-bit full adder implementations:
+- Verified using test scripts in `/verify`

+## Program Counter Implementation
+A functional 4-bit Program Counter design consisting of:
+- 4-bit register
+- 16×8 ROM
+- 4-bit adder (for increment operations)
+- 4 multiplexers controlled by `branch` signal

+## Usage
+1. Clone this repository
+2. Open desired `.asc` files in LTspice
+3. Run simulations or examine circuit designs

 # 🧮 Half Adder and Full Adder Design